RapidRiskAssessment/website/docs/primer.md

 - Surveys and fully automated analysis systems don't work well as they do not carry much context, or not concise enough for pratical use.
 Engineers want to talk to humans that they can talk to about ideas, issues, worries.

 ## Human versus machine
-*We specifically singled out some of the lesson learned, in particular our ability as humans to assess impact vs probability.*
+*We specifically singled out some lessons learned, in particular our ability as humans to assess impact vs probability.*

 > Risk is assessed by humans **and** machines.